joinedspace/whowhatwhereny/README.md

 ## Who is this for?

 This is for everybody.
-Making open data visually enticing and (relatively) uncluttered is always the end goal.
+Going beyond open data and creating visually enticing and (relatively) uncluttered visualizations that connect the dots was the goal.
 Mapping human data does more than satisfy a curiosity.
 It's a way of legitimizing an aggregated condition.
-While needing to trade nuance for sweeping hypotheses can be off-putting, the ability to show statistical relationships is hugely valuable as a corroboration of the anecdotal.
+While needing to trade nuance for generalization can be off-putting, the ability to show statistical relationships is hugely valuable as a corroboration of the anecdotal.
+Rather than squash voices, I would argue that democratized data visualization might amplify them.

-To put it simply, this is a proof-of-concept for the larger end goal of democratizing not just data access, but visualization, analysis, and theory-making.
+Put simply, this is a proof-of-concept for the larger end goal of democratizing not just data access, but visualization, analysis, and theory-making.

 ## How do I use the dashboard?